JustinManno/todo-tutorial/story.md

 We are just going to steal the style sheet from the benchmark Todo app, and add it to our assets.

-**GO GRAB THE FILE** at https://github.com/JustinManno/todo-tutorial/blob/hyperloop/app/assets/stylesheets/todo.css
+**GO GRAB THE FILE** at https://github.com/JustinManno/todo-tutorial/blob/hyperloop/app/assets/stylesheets/todo.css you will need to make a file in app/stylesheets called, todo.css. paste the file there.

 You will have to refresh the page after changing the style sheet (i think???)